Laki: Consequences in Iceland

 The consequences for Iceland, known as the Móðuharðindin [ˈmouːðʏˌharðɪntɪn] (mist hardships), were disastrous.
-An estimated 20–25% of the population died in the famine after the fissure eruptions ensued.
-(Some sources specify a death toll of 9,000 people.)
-Approximately 80% of sheep, 50% of cattle and 50% of horses died because of dental fluorosis and skeletal fluorosis from the 8 million tons of fluorine that were released.
-The livestock deaths were primarily caused by eating the contaminated grass; the subsequent famine claimed many of the human lives that were lost.
+An estimated 20% of the population died in the famine after the fissure eruptions ensued with about 8,000 excess deaths.
+Approximately 80% of sheep (190,500 head), 50% of cattle (11,500 head) and 50% of horses (28,000 head) died because of dental fluorosis and skeletal fluorosis from the 8 million tons of fluorine that were released.
+Milk yields halved.
+The livestock deaths were primarily caused by eating contaminated grass, while humans deaths were from the subsequent famine not fluorine poisoning.

 The parish minister and provost of Vestur-Skaftafellssýsla, Jón Steingrímsson (1728–1791), grew famous for the eldmessa [ˈɛltˌmɛsːa] ("fire mass") that he delivered on 20 July 1783.
 The church farm of Kirkjubæjarklaustur was endangered by a branch of the lava flow that halted not far from the farm while the Rev. Jón and his parishioners were worshipping in the church.
 The spot at which the lava diverted away from the church became known thereafter as Eldmessutangi [ˈɛltˌmɛsːʏˌtʰauɲcɪ] ("Fire Mass Point").

 Consequences in monsoon regions

 There is evidence that the Laki eruption weakened African and Indian monsoon circulations, leading to between 1 and 3 mm less daily precipitation than normal over the Sahel of Africa, resulting in, among other effects, low flow in the River Nile.
 The resulting famine that afflicted Egypt in 1784 cost it roughly one-sixth of its population.
-The eruption was also found to have affected South Arabia and India.
+The eruption was also found to have affected South Arabia and the already ongoing Chalisa famine in India.

 Consequences in East Asia

 The Great Tenmei famine of 1782–1788 in Japan may have been worsened by the Laki eruption.
-In the same year, Mt.
-Asama erupted in Japan (Tenmei eruption).
+In the same year, Mount Asama erupted in Japan (Tenmei eruption).
+The eruption may have affected a drought in eastern China.